RapidSoftwareSolutions/Marketplace-AlienVault-Package/README.md

 | section | Select     | Section name (one of general, reputation, geo, malware, urlList, passiveDns).

 1. general: General information about the IP, such as geo data, and a list of the other sections currently available for this IP address.
-2.  reputation: OTX data on malicious activity observed by AlienVault Labs (IP Reputation).
-3.  geo: A more verbose listing of geographic data (Country code, coordinates, etc.)
+2.  geo: A more verbose listing of geographic data (Country code, coordinates, etc.)
-4. malware: Malware samples analyzed by AlienVault Labs which have been observed connecting to this IP address.
+3. malware: Malware samples analyzed by AlienVault Labs which have been observed connecting to this IP address.
-5. urlList: URLs analyzed by AlienVault Labs which point to or are somehow associated with this IP address.
+4. urlList: URLs analyzed by AlienVault Labs which point to or are somehow associated with this IP address.
-6. passiveDns: passive dns information about hostnames/domains observed by AlienVault Labs pointing to this IP address.
+5. passiveDns: passive dns information about hostnames/domains observed by AlienVault Labs pointing to this IP address.

 ## AlienVault.getIndicatorForFileHashes
 Indicator page api for files (file hashes).